raflibangsawan/bang-jamin-assessment/README.md

 Bang Jamin is a React Native project created for the assessment test of frontend engineer position at Bang Jamin.

+## Important Notes!

+The application that has been built APK has a bug that makes the application stuck on the splash screen.
+Please open the application with the simulator using the `npm start` or `npm run android` command.

+The API for login always responds OK with any PIN input as long as the email entered is correct so there's no PIN validation, only email checking.

 ## Device Information

 The Bang Jamin app was developed and tested on a 6" Pixel 5 Android device running Android 12.
 The app has been optimized for this specific device, providing a seamless user experience.